-Dental implants and dentures are both effective treatments for restoring the appearance and functioning of your smile.
+Dental implants and dentures are both effective treatments for replacing missing teeth, and restoring the look of your mouth.
 However, the best choice is dependent on each patient’s individual situation.
 Implants and dentures both have their own benefits and drawbacks.
 Patients must meet different criteria for treatment, but in most cases, implants are a better choice than dentures.

-Charlotte Center for Complete Dentistry, Dr. Durning Moore’s team in Charlotte, NC helps their patients restore the health and functionality of their smiles with the best treatment for their patients’ specific needs.
-We offer comprehensive consultations for patients who want to review and discuss which tooth replacement option is the right one for them: dentures or implants?
+Charlotte Center for Complete Dentistry, Dr. Durning Moore’s team in Charlotte, NC helps their patients restore the health and functionality of their smiles with the best dental services for their patients’ specific needs.
+We provide thorough consults for patients who want to review and discuss which tooth replacement option is the right one for them: dentures or implants?

 Dental Implants vs. Dentures: Benefits of Each